ruthgirma/DATA-332-Sentiment-analysis/README.md

 # DATA-332-Sentiment-analysis
+# By: Ruth Girma
+## This project studied how people felt in complaints about banks and related services.

 # Top 10 companies with positive sentiment
 ## This graph shows the top ten companies that are perceived positively based on some sentiment analysis
 <img src = "Images/Top 10 companies with positive sentiment score.png" height = 300, width = 500>